andreauda/licence_managment_automation/README.md

 -   Logs: Log files are saved in the log/ folder.
 -   Paths: Update the paths for CSV files or the driver in main.py or configuration files as needed.

-## Contributions

-Contributions are welcome!
-To propose changes, create a dedicated branch and submit a pull request.